RajPenjarla-git/AngularJS/README.md

   $scope.lastName= "Penjarla";
 });
 `
-### Adding a Directive
+## AngularJS Directives
+AngularJS lets you extend HTML with new attributes called Directives.
 AngularJS has a set of built-in directives which you can use to add functionality to your application.

+### Create New Directives
-However, we can use the module to create our own directives to our application.
+New directives are created by using the ***.directive*** function. we can use the module to create our own directives to our application.

+When naming a directive, we must use a camel case name, saRajDirective, but when invoking it, we must use - separated name, sa-raj-directive

 **HTML:**`<div ng-app="myApp" sa-raj-directive/>`
 **JS:**`app.directive("saRajDirective", function() {